Fix and Flip Loans: A Complete Guide for Real Estate Investors

 What Lenders Look For

 - The property and ARV.
 Is the purchase price below market?
 Is the renovation scope realistic?
 Does the projected ARV hold up against comparable sales?
-The deal has to make sense on paper before anything else matters.

 The Fix and Flip Timeline

-- Find the deal.
-Identify a below-market property with clear value-add potential through renovation.
+- Find the deal — identify a below-market property with clear value-add potential through renovation.

-- Pay off the loan.
-At closing, the loan is repaid from sale proceeds.
+- Pay off the loan — at closing, the loan is repaid from sale proceeds.
 Your profit is what remains.

 Common Mistakes That Delay Closings